Diploma in Advanced Supervision across Professions

 The application should be accompanied by a non-refundable deposit of €100 (reference Fee section, below, for more information).

-Following review of your application we will call you to arrange an interview, which may be conducted by telephone or Skype.
+Following a review of your application, we will call you to arrange an interview, which may be conducted by telephone or Skype.

-Places are limited (to 16) and allocated on a first come first served basis following interview.
+Places are limited (to 16) and allocated on a first come first served basis following the interview.

 Course Facilitators/Core Tutors